Nirbhik064/Fallout-USB-Hub.--nirbhik/README.md

 7. https://shorturl.at/HJUoU

 The total cost for the components is USD $5.42 without shipping!
 The PCB manufacturing price will differ from sites.

+**The Build Guide**
+1. You will need a soldering iron, flux and solder wires to make this project.
+And, a small amount of superglue.
+2. So, first of all, take out the PCB from its packaging, and wipe it with some isopropyl alcohol to remove any finishing oils, etc. from its surface.
+3. Now, sand off the sides of the PCB to make it just a bit smaller so that, it can be place inside the case without much issue.
+After sanding, wipe off the borad, and again with the alcohol.
+4. Now, take the IC, and place it with the correct orientation on the pcb, heat the soldering iron, and use some flux and solder to join it to the PCB.
+5. Take, the capacitors, and the resistors, and place them into their respective places, and solder them accordingly
+6. Now, take the USB-c port for the input line, carefully place it on the throughput holes, and solder it together.
+7. Do the same for the output USB-c and USB-a ports rspectively.
+8. Afterwards, as all the components are soldered to the PCB, check it by plugging a USB-C cord to the input port and test the other ports for output with the help of other cables.
+9. Lastly, place the pcb on the case, and then just add 2 drops of superglue on the inside part of the case's bottom half, and carefully stick the top plate to it.
+It should easily slide in to hold it properly in place.
+10. Finally, you are done with your USB Hub.